You are currently browsing the tag archive for the ‘1960’ tag.

 This part uses a classic fairy tale voice over, but after three minutes the tale is told and makes place for a routine in which Sylvester tries to capture Goldimouse to impress his son.
 This part borrows heavily from McKimson’s Hippety Hopper cartoons, with Sylvester junior hiding in shame under a paper bag.

 A nice touch is that Sylvester keeps on trying, even after his wife and son have long lost faith, making him a genuine fanatic.
 This cannot hide the fact that this is a cartoon of tried routine spot gags, which adds nothing new, despite the fairy tale setting with which the film starts.
+Despite Freleng’s excellent timing, one thus has ample time to enjoy the charming background art.

 Watch ‘Goldimouse and the Three Cats’ yourself and tell me what you think: